marked-gil/discover-asia/README.md

     <!-- Top Destinations Image -->

-* 'What Our Clients Say About Us' section
+* **'What Our Clients Say About Us' section**

+    Company reviews by clients are displayed on this part of the Home page.
+This adds to the company's authenticity and reliability, thus bolsters the credence of users towards the company.

     <!-- Reviews Image -->